wnfs-wg/spec/spec/private-wnfs.md

 #### 3.2.1.1 Externalized Content

-Since external content is separate from the header, it MUST have a unique namefilter derived from a ratchet (to avoid forcing lookups to go through the header).
+Since external content blocks are separate from the header, they MUST have a unique namefilter derived from a random key (to avoid forcing lookups to go through the header).
 If the key were derived from the header's key, then the file would be re-encrypted e.g. every time the metadata changed.
 See [the relevant algorithm](#44-shared-file-content-access) for more detail.

-The skip ratchet counter for externalized content MUST reference the block index, not the version.
-The skip ratchet for the externalized blocks is generated fresh per revision, where the header maintains the temporal access.
-For structural sharing between revisions, decryption pointers ("flattened" derived keys) MUST be used in order to not leak non-shared chunks on that same skip ratchet.
+The block count for externalized content MUST reference the number of blocks the externalized content was split into.
+The key for the externalized blocks is generated fresh per revision, where the header maintains the temporal access.

+Each block MUST be a $2^{18} = 262144$ byte ciphertext, where the first 12 bytes are the initialization vector for encryption, so each block MUST encode exactly 262,132 plaintext bytes, except for the last block with index equal to `blockCount - 1`, which MAY be smaller.

 ### 3.2.1 Private Directory